designstem/projects/biomimicry/index.md

 -

 <!-- 1.
 Pick a Orange while you are passing this slides with Bruno Munari designer’s head. -->
-1. Pick a Orange.
+1. Take an orange, but don't peel or eat it before the next pages!
-2. Do not peel or eat the Orange before the slides come through.
+2. Just hold the orange in your hands.
-3. Hold the Orange and start to explore its shape in these steps:
+3. Start to **explore its shape and design by following and comprehending the steps on the next pages**!

 -